 It’s been a tough season so far, and we know fellow Frosties are searching for products that will keep them warm and cozy.
-Here are a few new discoveries we haven’t yet tried, but appear to have good potential to come to the aid of Raynaud’s sufferers:
+Here are our Hot Products for Winter 2015 with a few new discoveries we haven’t yet tried, but appear to have good potential to come to the aid of Raynaud’s sufferers:

 Astec Self-Heating Insoles – We’re usually skeptical of products labeled “far-infrared” as we’ve yet to find a winner or hear from someone who has successfully tried one of these products.
 But we’ve recently seen that the Raynaud’s and Scleroderma Association in the UK (RSA) is promoting a self-heating insole from Astec International that is getting positive reviews from their members.
 The product is designed to use the body’s natural energy to generate and reflect heat.
 The insoles are made of a patented DISCRHEAT fleece material which claims to absorb electromagnetic field energy and warms the feet without using an external power source.
 They are available for sale on the RSA’s web site for $38 (£24.99) but if you use the discount code AS15OFF, the price comes down to just over $30.
 If you try them, please let us know about your experience!